ajpgarner/moment/README.md

 `alphabetic_name`: Converts a numerical index into an alphabetic one.

+`collins_gisin`: Returns list of symbols in a matrix system/moment matrix, as a matrix/tensor using Collins-Gisin indexing.

 `generate_basis`: Provide symmetric or Hermitian basis matrices for a given symbolic matrix.

+`get_symbol_table`: Returns total list of operators in a matrix system.

 `make_hermitian`: Makes a symbolic matrix Hermitian, by inferring equality constraints and applying them.